 |Weather Conditions||Rappelling & Belaying||Preparing for an Alpine climb|

 BCEP is held in March in April and includes 5 technical field sessions, 2–4 hikes, and 6 evening lectures over the course of 8 weeks.
 Additional sessions are commonly offered by individual team leaders.
-A mandatory skills assessment occurs at the end of the course.
+A mandatory skills assessment occurs on Saturday, May 2 at the MMC.

 High—BCEP is an intensive time commitment, and we highly recommend that you clear your schedule as much as possible during the duration of the course.